canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ## Push to the store
 Duration: 5:00

-positive
-: *Lost or starting from here?*
-This [snapshot][step5] shows what your directory should look like at this point.

 Applications are easily uploaded to the [Snap Store](https://snapcraft.io/discover/).
 Registering an account is easy, so let's do that first.